 Travelling without a valid ticket

-If you do not have a valid ticket when travelling on public transport or refuse to show your ticket on request, you may have committed an offence under the Transport (Compliance and Miscellaneous) Act 1983.
+If you do not have a valid ticket when travelling on public transport or refuse to show your ticket on request, you may have committed an offence under the Transport (Compliance and Miscellaneous) Act 1983 or its regulations.

-Details on how to pay the penalty will appear on the infringement notice.
+Details on how to pay (or review) the fine are contained on the infringement notice.

 The money from the fine goes directly to the Victorian Government, except for a small administration fee which is paid to the operator to help offset the costs of enforcement.

 Passengers may incur infringements for behaviour or conduct offences on public transport, including those below.
 On-the-spot Penalty Fares do not apply to these offences.